AlexSkrypnyk/drupal_circleci_destination/README.md

 ## Use case

-Develop a module or theme on GitHub, test in GitHub Actions or CircleCI, and push the code to [drupal.org](https://drupal.org).
+Develop a module or theme on GitHub, test it using GitHub Actions or CircleCI, and push the code to [Drupal.org](https://drupal.org).

 ## Features